Joel Greenspoon: Mentoring

 During his tenure at Arizona State University, Greenspoon supervised Robert O. Pihl’s graduate training.
 Pihl went onto a highly successful career as a clinical psychologist spearheading the field of alcohol-related aggression and substance abuse research at McGill University.

 Awards and legacy

 Greenspoon was awarded the 2011 Texas Association for Behavioral Analysis Pioneer in Behavioral Analysis award for his contributions to behavioral analysis in Texas.
 Paul R. Fuller, a colleague of Greenspoon from Indiana University, described Greenspoon as "…not only a best friend, he was a role model and an inspiration in strength and persistence”.

 Personal life

-Greenspoon was born on October 11, 1920 in the small community of Charles Town, West Virginia.
-He was married to Alice Marie Greenspoon for almost 49 years, and who survived him for many years before passing away on May 29, 2013.
+Greenspoon was born on October 11, 1920, in the small community of Charles Town, West Virginia.
+He was married to Alice Marie Greenspoon for almost 49 years, and who survived him for many years before dying on May 29, 2013.
 Together they had a son and two daughters.

 Death

-Greenspoon died on April 20, 2004 at the age of 83 in Denton, Texas.
+Greenspoon died on April 20, 2004, at the age of 83 in Denton, Texas.
 He died due to complications from leukemia.